multimodalAI/multimodal-ai-hugo-group/content/embc25workshop/top.md

 ---

-This workshop will be held in person as part of the [2025 IEEE EMBC Conference](https://embc.embs.org/2025/), at 2:30 PM on 16th July 2025 in Room B3 M7-8 Bella Center in Copenhagen, Denmark.
+This workshop was held in person as part of the [2025 IEEE EMBC Conference](https://embc.embs.org/2025/program/workshops/), at 2:30 PM on 16th July 2025 in Room B3 M7-8 Bella Center in Copenhagen, Denmark.

-To register for the workshop, please visit the [EMBC 2025 website](https://embc.embs.org/2025/registration/).
+Registration has closed, as the workshop is now over.
+However, you can still access the materials and resources from the workshop online.